Completely removing Atakama involves uninstalling the application and then deleting any remaining configuration files.

-- Make sure that your files protected by Atakama have been removed from your Atakama Drive before uninstalling.
+- Make sure that your protected files have been removed from your Atakama drive before uninstalling.

 - To remove the Atakama application, open your Applications folder, then look for Atakama and move it to the Trash.